jhartford/DeepIV/README.rst

      :alt: Updates

 IMPORTANT: Newer versions of Keras have broken this implementation.
-This code currently supports Keras 2.3.1, and the tensorflow version is
+This code currently supports Keras 2.3.1, and the tensorflow version is 2.5.
+See details in ``setup.py``.

 A package for counterfactual prediction using deep instrument variable methods that builds on Keras_.